Kenshiro-28/MAGI/README.md

 # MAGI

 MAGI is an autonomous agent leveraging the LLaMA model, providing streamlined and professional AI assistance for various tasks.
-Each time a query is made, MAGI decides autonomously whether to access the Internet for up-to-date information.
 Prime Directives allow you to customize the behavior of the model to suit your needs.
-Mission mode analyzes your query and generates an enhanced response based on a list of tasks that it automatically solves.
+Mission mode runs autonomously, generating a task list and browsing the Internet until the mission is successfully completed.

 ## Prime Directives